codevogel/svelte-db-portal/tutorial/2-ui/README.md

 - We've removed the `pages` prop from the `NavBar` component, as we won't be reusing this component in other places, like we were earlier (in the dashboard).
 (Not shown here is that we removed the `pages` prop from the `NavBar` component in `src/routes/+layout.svelte` as well.)
 - We use the `Modal` component from Skeleton to create a side-bar navigation that opens when the hamburger menu is clicked.
 - The `trigger` snippet contains the hamburger menu icon, which opens the modal when clicked.
-- The `content` snippet contains the contents of the side bar, in which we list the pages from our `pages` store.
+- The `content` snippet contains the contents of the side bar, in which we list the pages from our `navigation.ts`
 - Clicking on a page link in the side bar will close the side bar before navigating to the requested page.
 - We divide the `NavBar` into a five column grid, with the navigation section taking up three columns, and the logo and theme switch taking up one column each.
 - We use Lucide icons for the website logo (`DatabaseZap`), the hamburger menu (`Menu`), and the back button (`ArrowLeft`).